microsoft/terminal/doc/roadmap-2023.md

 | CY23 Q3 |     | [Terminal 1.19]| [Windows Terminal Preview 1.19 Release] |
 | CY23 Q4 |     | [Terminal 1.20]| [Windows Terminal Preview 1.20 Release] |

 Within a single milestone, we typically reserve the last month as "bake time", to polish off bugfixes and get the release ready to ship.
-In this last month, we'll likely slow down our ingestion of community PRs just to stablilize what's already in `main`.
+In this last month, we'll likely slow down our ingestion of community PRs just to stabilize what's already in `main`.
 For example, a given release might look like:

 ```mermaid
 gantt